MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-SiteMailbox.md

 ```

 ### -SharePointUrl
-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The SharePointUrl parameter specifies the SharePoint URL where the site mailbox is hosted, for example, "https://myserver/teams/edu".

-You can't use this parameter in conjunction with the Identity parameter.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The SharePointUrl parameter specifies the SharePoint URL where the site mailbox is hosted, for example, "https://myserver/teams/edu".

 You can't use this parameter with the Identity parameter.

 ```yaml
 Type: Uri